 The bill requires the State Board of Education to establish a Foreign Language Advisory Council to develop and propose a statewide foreign language education implementation plan.
 In appointing the Council, the State Board must consult with the Board of Regents and the Partnership for Continued Learning.
-The Council membership must include educators from preschool through higher education, business leaders, and "representatives of other interested parties."
+The Council membership must include educators from preschool through higher education, business leaders, and representatives of other interested parties.

-In developing the plan, the Council must, at minimum, address facilitating K-12 foreign language acquisition, emphasis on languages of economically competitive countries, best practices for implementing P-16 foreign language instruction, course-delivery models, and proficiency-based approaches to earning The plan also must include recommendations for foreign language credit. legislation to implement the plan by the 2014-2015 school year.
-The Council must submit its plan by December 31, 2007, to the State Board, the Superintendent of Public Instruction, the Board of Regents, the Partnership for Continued Learning, the Governor, the Speaker and Minority Leader of the House, the President and Minority Leader of the Senate, and the chairpersons and ranking minority members of the House and Senate Education committees.
+In developing the plan, the Council must, at minimum, address facilitating K-12 foreign language acquisition, emphasis on languages of economically competitive countries, best practices for implementing P-16 foreign language instruction, course-delivery models, and proficiency-based approaches to earning foreign language credit.
+The plan also must include recommendations for its implementation by the 2014-2015 school year.
+The Council must submit its plan to the State Board, the Superintendent of Public Instruction, the Board of Regents, the Partnership for Continued Learning, the Governor, the Speaker and Minority Leader of the House of Representatives, the President and Minority Leader of the Senate, and the chairpersons and ranking minority members of the House and Senate Education committees by December 31, 2007.